Writing Workshops, Retreats, Mentoring

 (These are the only two templates available in the workshop.)

-• A computer with an internet connection and a zoom interface that properly accesses video and sound.
+• A computer with a good internet connection and a zoom interface that properly accesses video and sound.

-(Note: using a cellphone or a small screen device is not recommended.)
+(Note: using a cellphone or a small screen tablet is not available in this workshop.)

 • A generous selection of poems and/or pieces (20+?) edited and ready for insertion into the chapbook template.
 (You may decide to change the order of pieces or make changes to pieces once they are in the template, but try to limit this as much as possible to avoid creating layout issues in the template.
 The more prepared your pieces are before the layout begins, the easier the process will be.)

-• Since most of the layout will be achieved between classes, set aside the time to complete these tasks.
-I WILL BE AVAILABLE TO HELP OUT BY EMAIL IF YOU HAVE ANY DIFFICULTY.
+• Since most of the layout will be achieved between classes, set aside lots of time in October to complete these tasks.

 • Patience and enthusiasm